willymcallister/willymcallister.github.io/_topics/topic-amplifiers.md

 comments: true
 ---

-Amplifiers make signals bigger.
-Amplification is one of the basic operations of an electronic circuit.
-There are many kinds of amplifier designs.
-This section describes the *operational amplifier*, the building block of most analog electronics.
+The *operational amplifier* is the building block of analog electronics.

 ----